Hackiwha-Drifters/IA/README.md

 ## Machine Learning Models

-In this section, we have implemented two prediction modules: one for predicting if the heart is diseased based on input data (analyses), and another for segmentation (these are initial models).
+In this section, we have implemented two prediction modules:
+- one for predicting if the heart is diseased based on input data (analyses),
+- another for segmentation (these are initial models).

 ## Flask